JuliaText/Word2Vec.jl/README.md

  "genesis"
 ```

-Word vectors have other interesting properties, including
+Word vectors have many interesting properties.
+For example,
 ``vector("king") - vector("man") + vector("woman")`` is close to
 ``vector("queen")``.